- Military Life Cycle

-Good healthy and peak physical fitness are key to our military community’s force readiness.
+Good health and peak physical fitness are key to our military community’s force readiness.
 One of the best ways to build strength and stamina is to eat nutritious foods that will provide your body the energy and nutrients it needs in order for you to perform at your best.
-Here are some tips on how to build a better diet and improve your overall well-being:
+Here are some tips on how to build a better diet and improve your overall well-being.

 Develop and maintain healthy habits

 - Limit your sugar.
 Water is essential to keep the body hydrated.
+Sugary drinks are the number one source of added sugar in American diets.
 Replace soda, sugary sports drinks and large quantities of juice with water.
+Add berries or slices of lemon, lime or cucumber for flavor.

 - Eat lean protein.
-Reducing fatty red meat and increasing lean proteins such as chicken, seafood, beans, eggs, nuts and seeds can aid in building muscle, losing weight and maintaining a healthy heart.
+Reducing fatty red meat and increasing lean proteins such as chicken, seafood, beans and legumes, eggs, nuts and seeds can aid in building muscle, losing weight and maintaining a healthy heart.

 - Snack on fruits and vegetables.
 Fruits and vegetables are an excellent source of vitamins and minerals, and their high fiber content can help you maintain a healthy gut.
 Replace high fat, high sodium snacks such as chips or roasted peanuts with sliced carrots or an apple.